lukacerr/hyprfollow/README.md

 TIPS:
   Combine with jq for a readable output: hyprfollow [monitor] [options...] | jq .
-  Concatenate more than one monitor with the '&' operator (ej 'hyprfollow aw & w -f -m 1')
+  Concatenate more than one monitor with the '&' operator (ej 'hyprfollow s & hyprfollow w -m 3')

 > May I help you?
 @lukacerr in most social media :)